capaj/graphtype/README.md

 This is duplicates the shape of the object.
 To add a new field to our entity, we have to edit both GraphQL query and TypeScript interface.
 And TS checking does not work if we do something wrong.

-**graphtype** comes to address this issues, based on experience from over a dozen months of developing with GraphQL APIs in TypeScript.
+**graphtype** tries to solve this.
 The main idea is to have only one source of truth by defining the schema using GraphQL-like object and a bit of helper class.

 # How to use